jimbateson/jamesbateson.co.uk/src/articles/considering-design-tokens.md

 ```
 <div class="post-note">
 <h3>Note</h3>
-<p>I'm using a hundredth scale naming convention in some of the token examples above (taken from font-weight).
+<p>I'm using a hundredth scale naming convention in the global token examples above (similar to font-weight).
 I find this an easy way to quickly tell if a certain color token would be lighter or darker, font-size smaller or bigger, etc, and also not having to resort to more obscure names (particularly useful for greyscales!).
 But not covering or worrying about naming tokens here.</p>
 </div>

 ## Token accessibility